Science for Comfort

 Built for Every Body

 Working men and women suffer from back pain and fatigue.
 They deserve a world-class exo that sustains their strength, protects their body, and fits comfortably.
 Because one size does not fit all men or women.
-Which is why the Apex is the world’s first exosuit designed from the ground up with a specific female fit.
+Which is why the Apex is the world’s first exosuit designed from the ground up to be gender inclusive.
 Discover the reasons unisex design doesn’t work for women.

 Support Your Team